 Companies Investing Billions in Data Centers

-In addition to investing billions of dollars in data centers, a lot are also establishing its own data centers around the world.
+In addition to investing billions of dollars in data centers, a lot is also establishing its own data centers around the world.
 However, most of them do not disclose the exact location and size of data centers due to security reasons.
 AWS (Amazon Web Services), the world’s largest cloud services company, built a cloud data center in Seoul back in 2016.
 MS (Microsoft) also utilizes Azure services in different countries and operates data centers in certain countries.
 IBM is a business partner of local companies and this helps them with the convenience of using their partners’ local data centers.

 What is Important for Data Centers?

-Since data centers have different roles and functions in doing businesses, it is hard to analyze the most important factor.
-However, an environment in which data centers can operate stably and efficiently are definitely one of the most important groundwork in establishing a safe and secure data center.
+Since data centers have different roles and functions in doing business, it is hard to analyze the most important factor.
+However, an environment in which data centers can operate stably and efficiently is definitely one of the most important groundwork in establishing a safe and secure data center.
 Data centers must be supplied with stable power and emergency electricity generators must be equipped with redundant power systems, which also needs to be earthquake-resistant by design.

-The amount of energy that is put into data center operation is enormous.
-It generates as much heat energy as it consumes large amount of energy.
+The amount of energy that is put into the data center operation is enormous.
+It generates as much heat energy as it consumes a large amount of energy.
 Efficient energy consumption and cooling are essential to avoid overheating circuits and losing data.
-Facebook has build a data center near the North Pole to minimize the resources required for cooling.
+Facebook has built a data center near the North Pole to minimize the resources required for cooling.
 It also built data centers in countries in the northern hemisphere with low temperatures in summer, which also helps with reducing the electricity costs.

 MS Data Center Killing Two Birds with One Stone

 For stable management of data centers and efficient use of energy, MS is planning to build a data center under the sea.
 Since 2015, more than 18 groups from MS tested the performance and stability of submarine data centers through experiments.
 In fact, the failure rate was much lower than those on land.
 This project has attracted attention because half of the world’s population lives within 190km from the coast area, which significantly reduces the distance of data travel, and also because the European Ocen Energy Center received energy from wind and solar energy.
-As the demand for small-scaled data centers is increasing due to recent advancements of edge computing technology, the possibility of submarine data centers is drawing more attention.
+As the demand for small-scale data centers is increasing due to recent advancements of edge computing technology, the possibility of submarine data centers is drawing more attention.